The Parliamentary Network on the World Bank & International Monetary Fund

-The Parliamentary Network on the World Bank & International Monetary Fund (French: Réseau parlementaire sur la Banque mondiale et le FMI) is an independent inter-parliamentary organization aiming to increase transparency and accountability in international financial institutions., notably the World Bank Group and the International Monetary Fund.
+The Parliamentary Network on the World Bank & International Monetary Fund (French: Réseau parlementaire sur la Banque mondiale et le FMI) is an independent inter-parliamentary organization aiming to increase transparency and accountability in international financial institutions., notably the World Bank Group and the International Monetary Fund (IMF).
 It consists of over a thousand legislators from 158 World Bank Group and IMF member countries.

 History

 The Parliamentary Network on the World Bank & IMF was founded in 2000 as an independent, non-governmental organization providing a platform for advocacy for Parliamentarians from IMF and World Bank member countries;.
 The Network has formed partnerships with numerous organizations, including: the World Bank, the IMF, the OECD, the Inter-Parliamentary Union, GOPAC, GLOBE, Transparency International, etc.

 Structure and governance

 The Parliamentary Network is governed by the Board of Directors currently composed of 10 members elected every two years.
 The members of the Board represent the regions of MENA, Europe, Africa, Latin America, East Asia, and World Bank donor countries.
 Membership in the Network is open to all elected or nominated parliamentarians from World Bank and IMF member states who currently hold a mandate.

 The International Secretariat of the Network is based in Paris, France.